 1. Optimized Storage Utilisation

-One of the key advantages of utilizing DBCC SHRINKFILE is recovering unused space within data files.
+One key advantage of utilizing DBCC SHRINKFILE is recovering unused space within data files.
 When databases are updated, data may be added, deleted, or both, leaving gaps and fragmentation in their wake.
 This process increases storage effectiveness by compressing data and lowering file size.

 2. Cost Savings